ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 When you choose one of the first three options, you have to select the Content Type first.
 If you are using [[= product_name_exp =]] or [[= product_name_com =]],
-you will have the *Page* Content Type available for selection.
+you will have forms and the *Page* Content Type available for selection.
 You edit Pages in the Page Builder.
 For more information, see [Pages](create_edit_pages.md).

 Whenever you edit a Content item, a [new version](content_versions.md) is created in the repository.